 Located in Trundle and is an ideal spot to go bush walking or bird watching.
 It offers a peaceful and quiet place to enjoy the picnic ground facilities.

 Located 13 Kilometres east of Parkes towards Orange.
-Open to the public for recreational activities.
+Open to the public for recreational activities and free camping.

 RV Friendly Facilities